-The Peter Mokaba Residence is a three storey building consisting of four wings.
-The main entrance to the residence lobby is on the north side.
-This entrance doorway has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
+The main entrance to the Arena and the Cafeteria is on the east side of the building.
+These entrance doorways has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
 No construction work here is necessary.